tommie/innernet-debian/README.md

 The authoritative source of supported distributions and architectures is [`conf/distributions`](https://github.com/tommie/innernet-debian/blob/main/debian/conf/distributions).

+## Maintenance

+### Adding a Distribution

+When Ubuntu/Debian releases a new version, we need to

+1. Add the new distribution in `debian/conf/distributions`.
+1. Update `.github/workflows/main.yml` in
+   * `check-repo-release` to find existing package versions,
+   * `build-deb` matrix to build on the new version.

 ## License

 The repository maintenance code itself is under the MIT License.